jmgray/hexcast/README.md

 4. Codes should be emitted in apparently random order.
 ```

-The approach embodied in this code weas driven by several considerations:
+The approach embodied in this code was driven by several considerations:
-* The program need to cycle through ~2^32 items without repeating.
+* The program needs to cycle through ~2^32 items without repeating.
 * It must somehow persist it's state between runs.
 * Item 4, `Codes should be emitted in apparently random order` implies that you must cycle through them cleverly.